Information

 take a paved road uphill; the path now goes to a higher elevation, with good views,

 through an area with cottages and orchards.
+Finally we come back down to the road, which

-crossing; we follow it for a few metres along the cycle path and turn left onto a dirt track.
+we cross carefully at the pedestrian crossing; we follow it for a few metres along the

-We soon reach a beach and the mouth of the river Mougás, which we cross by means of a
+cycle path and turn left onto a dirt track.
+We soon reach a beach and the mouth of the

-with houses on the seafront.
+and enter the small village of Porto Mougás, with houses on the seafront.

 Km 2,8 ‧ Porto Mougás